Study in Canada: A Guide for International Students

 Canada at Your Fingertips with the TOEFL iBT® Test

-With English and French as its languages, Canada is a popular study abroad destination.
-From its metropolitan cities to breathtaking nature, Canada has a lot to offer students.
+With English and French being its first languages, Canada is a popular study abroad destination.
+From its metropolitan cities to its breathtaking nature, Canada has a lot to offer to their students.
 Many Canadian schools enjoy great reputations, affording you a great education in an English-speaking country.
 The TOEFL® test lets you showcase your English skills to Canadian schools.
 Choosing the right TOEFL® test for you and your ideal course might seem challenging, but the TOEFL® test has resources that are ready to go.
-These include practice tests that can help you familiarize yourself with the test, as well as information that can help you decide which kind of TOEFL® test and in which format is right for you.
+These include practice tests that can help you familiarize yourself with the test, as well as information that can help you decide which kind of TOEFL® test and which format is right for you.

 The TOEFL® test also helps you to develop and boost your study skills.
 This means that the TOEFL® test can help you be better prepared for academic life.
 The difference is clear – and schools can see that difference.
 In fact, all Canadian schools accept the TOEFL® test, with more than 80% of graduate programs actually preferring TOEFL® test scores in applications.
 Canada is a vast country filled with adventure and opportunity at every turn.
 The TOEFL® test can help you realize your dream of studying abroad in this remarkable country.

 Entry Requirements for Canadian Universities